supervisorphp/configuration/README.md

 echo $renderer->render($config->toArray());
 ```

-The following sections are available in this pacakge:
+The following sections are available in this package:

 - _Supervisord_
 - _Supervisorctl_